laine-hallot/easy-gif-caption/README.md

 Add caption text to any gif for free with no ads.

-## Notice builtin
+## Developer messages

-### Notice: 2025-01-26

-this is very much an alpha version of the project.
-Currently selected gifs are always ignored and the a webm from the [ffmpegwasm/testdata](https://github.com/ffmpegwasm/testdata/blob/master/Big_Buck_Bunny_180_10s.webm) repo get used instead
+This is very much an alpha version of the project, expect it to be buggy and have updates change the UI significantly